Black arrow icon

 • You can resume your normal physical activity and sex when any bleeding and discomfort has settled.

-Some women may not need a follow up appointment.
-We will send you and your GP a letter summarising what happened at your appointment including any results from tests, normally within 10 working days.
+We will send you and your GP a letter summarising what happened at your follow-up appointment.
+We usually send this within 10 working days.
+This will include any test results.

 Symptoms to look out for after your procedure

-• Heavy bleeding (for example, needing to change a pad more than every half hour and not easing after 2 to 3 hours).
+• Heavy bleeding.
+For example, needing to change a pad more than every half hour and not easing after 2 to 3 hours.

 Possible risks